fangoaish/Marketing_Analysis/README.md

         - country_code_by_phone = !UK
         - conversion_country != UK

-Since we want to find out why Non-UK conversions increased even though the geo targeting is set up in UK, we can check how the publisher focus on the target audience with 1.
-UK users converting outside the UK & 2. checks for non-UK users converting outside the UK, even though the campaign is targeted at the UK to double check if the publishers focus on the right target audience.
+To understand the increase in Non-UK conversions despite geo-targeting being set for the UK, we can evaluate whether the publishers are targeting the correct audience.
+We will calculate the cross-border traffic for UK-targeted campaigns by analyzing two key metrics: 1) UK users converting outside the UK, and 2) Non-UK users converting outside the UK.
+This will help us assess the percentage of cross-border traffic in relation to total conversions for UK campaigns.

-### **4. Publisher and Cross-Border Traffic Analysis for Non-UK Conversions in UK-Targeted Campaigns (same analysis for DE) **
+### **4. Publisher and Cross-Border Traffic Analysis in UK-Targeted Campaigns (with DE Comparison)**
 - Why Do I Want to Know?
     - Understanding target audience misalignment in UK and DE markets helps optimize campaign performance by focusing on the right users, and improving ROI.